My Tri-C

 Description: The goal of this grant program is to support program development and enhancement, and increase student support services that increase classroom success, accelerate students’ ability to demonstrate workplace preparedness and facilitate job placement and career counseling.

-Uses: Short-term classroom and course related needs, student experiential field trips and lecture series, program development and enhancement and virtual teaching enhancement, including speakers/presentation, virtual or in-person conference fees for students
+Short-term classroom and course related needs, student experiential field trips and lecture series, program development and enhancement and virtual teaching enhancement, including speakers/presentations, virtual or in-person conference fees for students.

 Eligibility: All full-time faculty, adjunct faculty and program managers